 A medical malpractice case can revolve around any number of different factors.
 Sometimes it’s about an obvious medical error: an operation was performed on the wrong part of the body, for example, or an instrument was left inside a patient.
-Sometimes it’s about a misdiagnosis: a patient is told they have nothing to be concerned with, when their mammogram actually shows something that should be examined more thoroughly.
+Sometimes it’s about a misdiagnosis, where a patient is told they have nothing to be concerned with, when their mammogram actually shows something that should be examined more thoroughly.
 Sometimes it’s a drug or medication error, with a wrong drug given (or the correct drug not given) or a dosage being too high or too low.
-A missed cancer diagnosis can be devastating.

 Had the oncologist been aware of the previous tests, he would have recognized that this was a treatable cancer.
 In the absence of the previous results, however, the diagnosis he made and the aggressive treatment that followed were justified.